Artifact-Virtual/artifact_lab/ADE/ADE.md

 ### 7.1.
 Quick Start
 1. Navigate to the project root directory.
 2. Ensure Ollama server is running.
-3. Launch the web application: `python -m workspace_manager.webchat`
+3. Launch the web application: `python -m ADE.webchat`
 4. Access the interface at `http://localhost:8080`.

 ### 7.2.
 CLI Examples